-Effectiveness, efficiency and equity are three commonly used criteria for assessing policy options.22 The effectiveness of an instrument is assessed by its ability to meet a certain target, e.g. ten per cent renewable transportation fuels by 2020 or hundred per cent by 2050.
+Effectiveness, efficiency and equity are three commonly used criteria for assessing policy options.22 The effectiveness of an instrument is assessed by its ability to meet a certain target, e.g. 10% renewable transportation fuels by 2020 or 100% by 2050.